 Once you've added a page or post, you'll need to fill it with your own content.
 Usually pages and posts consist of different text blocks which are broken up by pictures and videos.

-Before you publish a page or a post, you should definitely use the "Preview" function.
+Before you publish a page or post, be sure to use the “Preview” feature.

 You can install a variety of so-called plug-ins in WordPress which improve your website in different ways.
 Plug-ins allow you to install features that WordPress does not yet contain.
 You can think of them a little like apps.
 Just like apps, some plugins are useful in WordPress and others aren't, and just like apps, some are free and others are paid.
 The Website Builder Elementor recommended by us for a start is also a so-called plug-in.